szTheory/ashes/README.md

 * `--skip-template`- doesn't create a folder for templates

 ###Channels
-Generates a channel with the given name.
+Generates a channel with the given name. **Don't forget to add the channel to your router**

 ```bash
 $ mix ashes.generate channel <channelname> [events]